USS Saratoga (CV-3): 1945

 The carrier force carried out diversionary strikes on the Japanese home islands on the nights of 16 and 17 February, before the landings began.
 Saratoga was assigned to provide fighter cover while the remaining carriers launched the strikes on Japan, but in the process, her fighters raided two Japanese airfields.
 The force fueled on 18 and 19 February, and the ship provided CAP over Iwo Jima on 19–20 February.
 The following day, Saratoga was detached with an escort of three destroyers to join the amphibious forces and carry out night patrols over Iwo Jima and nearby Chichi Jima.
 Taking advantage of low cloud cover and Saratogas weak escort, six Japanese planes scored five bomb hits on the carrier in three minutes; three of the aircraft also struck the carrier.
 Saratogas flight deck forward was wrecked, her starboard side was holed twice and large fires were started in her hangar deck; she lost 123 of her crew dead or missing as well as 192 wounded.
 Forty of her aircraft were destroyed, including 31 Grumman F6F Hellcat fighters and 9 Grumman TBM Avenger torpedo bombers.
 Another attack two hours later further damaged her flight deck.
 Slightly over an hour later, the fires were under control, and Saratoga was able to recover six fighters.
 The ship was sent to Bremerton for permanent repairs, arriving there on 16 March.

 Because of Saratogas age and the number of modern carriers in service, the Navy decided to modify her into a training carrier.
 The aft elevator and its machinery were removed, the opening was plated over and the forward elevator was replaced with a larger model.
 Part of the hangar deck was converted into classrooms.
 While the ship was still under repair Captain Frank Akers assumed command on 27 April.
 The post-refit machinery trials on 12 May revealed some problems with one turbine, and an explosion in one 5-inch gun wounded eleven men and wrecked the mount.
 The full-power trials were completed on 20 May and a new mount was loaded aboard to be installed at Pearl.
 The ship sailed for NAS Alameda a few days later where she picked up 60 aircraft, 1,200 passengers and some trucks for delivery in Pearl.
 Saratoga arrived on 1 June and became the flagship of Rear Admiral Ralph F. Jennings, commander of Carrier Division 11.
 She resumed carrier qualification training on 3 June until she returned to the dockyard on 10 June for the installation of her replacement five-inch gun mount.
-Jennings transferred his flag to another carrier from 11 to 30 June.
 She continued training carrier pilots after the Japanese surrender until 6 September.